 The interviewer needs to know the requirements for setting up remote backups.
 Make sure you use examples when answering this question so employers can see how well you handle different situations in practice instead of just talking about theoretical issues or procedures.
 Point out some of the apparent requirements like physically being able to reach places where data is being backed up.

 You can only make Proper backups if all places where data is stored are accessible.
 For example, there must be a physical way to reach them without any roadblocks like long spiral stairs or huge distance between places that house critical data and the site from where it has to be accessed.
 In addition, you need to have at least two different backup locations if one of them gets flooded or doesn’t work correctly anymore.

-Whether you are looking for a security architect job or seeking a better employer, we recommend reviewing these top 20 interview questions and answers.
+Whether you are looking for an IT security architect job or seeking a better employer, we recommend reviewing these top 20 interview questions and answers.
 They might be all what you need to ace your next interview.